royborgen/dockercheck/README.md

 This repository contains a shell script that connects to multiple Docker hosts via SSH and lists all dangling (orphan) container images.
 The script can also remove unused images.

-Additionally, the script now checks if **Watchtower** container is running on the host before attempting to identify unamed images.
-If Watchtower is not running, the script will display a default output of `none` instead of failing.
+The script will try to identify unnamed images updated by **Watchtower** if the container is running.
+If Watchtower is not running, the script will display a default docker image output of `none`.

 ## Features